Temperz87/ShuLang/README.md

 I also changed how operators get parsed in order to make it more extensible.
 Basically as I was going up in precedence I hard coded a massive `if (op == "op" ||...)` and manually passed through the next function.
 Now I have everything in an array and it's super easy to add new operators.

-I also have to write another precedence function!!!
+I also wrote an operator precedence function for `not` and ternary `if`.
-- I defered this to later because I really don't want to...

 ### Type checking
 Everything in ShuLang before was an Integer, but in order to implement conditionals we need to implement a type checker.
 I'll just do the standard bidirectional "do I synthesize or check a type :O"

-### Uniquification
+### Deprecated Pass: Uniquification
-I changed how variables get uniquified in this pass.
-Basically instead of reuniquifying already uniquified variables in order to get unique variabels, I just use the already uniquified name.
+This pass is not being used anymore because I don't think that it's necesary to lower to SSA.

 ### New pass: Short Circuit-ification
 In the Racket programming langauge, the expression `(and lhs rhs)` if just a macro for `(if lhs rhs #f)` And similarly `(or lhs rhs)` becomes `(if lhs #t rhs)`.
 This is useful because it allows for short circuiting, where we only evaluate the right hand side when we need to.
 The side effect of this change is we're introducing a new jump instruction, and as we know jump instructions are slow.

 If the `rhs` is an atomic value (variable reference, true, or false) then short circuiting because useless, as the `rhs` is already evalutated as ShuLang is call-by value.
 Hence instead of inserting a new block, we'll leave it as is and use the SIR `cmp` instructions.

-This pass is strictly an optimization pass so I'll be saving it until after I had if's compiled.
-Trying to implement this pass early on demonstrated serious flaws with my visitor class, and how I'll need to reimplement it.
+I made the ternary opeerator so I could do this pass as without there's going to be code dupliation (consider the expression `and (or true false) (and true false))`).

 ### Remove complex operands
 We have to make sure that the condition of the if is not complex.
+We also make sure ternary operators have no complex values through utilization a "begin node".
+These nodes can store some statements to run beforehand, but will ultimately return a final value.

 ### Select SIR instructions
 The first pass that's different in a meaningful way.